huaminghuangtw/Evergreen-Notes/Permanent-Notes/happiness.md

 > _“Peace is happiness at rest, and happiness is peace in motion.
 You can always convert peace into happiness” — Naval Ravikant_ [^1]

 > _“Happiness is not about positive or negative thoughts — it's about [the absence of desire](The%20absence%20of%20desire%20is%20true%20happiness.md), especially the absence of desire for external things.” — Naval Ravikant_

+> _“Happiness is a perfume you cannot pour on others without getting a few drops on yourself.” — Ralph Waldo Emerson_

 > _“You will never be happy if you continue to search for what happiness consists of.” — Albert Camus_